 Organizational learning is a dynamic ability that fosters the coordinated use of knowledge through the process of sharing, creating, and integrating knowledge related to a given problem context for better organizational action and performance.
 The aim is to increase the value of organizational knowledge by facilitating the effective development and management of knowledge.
 The change in organizational knowledge develops an organizational ability to adapt to change.
 Furthermore, it offers insights that innovation processes can utilize to produce outcomes that are valuable and in line with evolving environmental conditions.
-Organizational learning and innovation capability are inextricably linked to cultivating new ways of managing change based on knowledge through learning increases the capacity to understand and apply this knowledge for value creation.
+Organizational learning and innovation capability are inextricably linked to cultivating new ways of managing change based on knowledge acquired from practical experiences and interactions.
+The creation of new knowledge through learning increases the capacity to understand and apply this knowledge for value creation.
 Empirical studies (Abdi et al., 2018; Rao et al., 2018; Asbari et al., 2019) show that organizational learning enhances innovation capability.
 Therefore, the study formulated the second hypothesis.